patterns-app/patterns-devkit/README.md

   - [BI](https://github.com/kvh/snapflow-bi.git) (Business Intelligence) module
   - [FRED](https://github.com/kvh/snapflow-fred.git) (Federal Reserve Economic Data) module

-- **Testability** — Because pipes are self-contained, a developer can provide explicit test inputs and the expected output under various data scenarios - a **data ETL unit test**.
+- **Testability** — Pipes provide explicit test inputs and the expected output under various data scenarios — a **data ETL unit test**.
 This brings the rigor and industrial-grade reliability of software to the world of data.

-- **Total reproducibility** — The functional nature of snapflow means that every data state at every ETL step is preserved, along with the code and runtimes that produced it.
+- **Total reproducibility** — Every data record at every ETL step is preserved in snapflow, along with the code and runtimes that produced it.
 This gives the developer and operator the ability to audit and reproduce complex pipelines down to the byte.
-  With snapflow, every single data point has a history of what code produced it in what order on which runtimes.

-- **Portability** — Since snapflow units of work are explicit and testable, providing consistent operations and data across different database engines and storage systems is safe and efficient.
+- **Portability** — Modular and testable pipes means providing consistent operations and data across different database engines and storage systems is safe and efficient.
   Snapflow supports any major database vendor (postgres, mysql, snowflake, bigquery, redshift), file system (local, S3, etc), as well as any data format, whether it's csv, json, or apache arrow.

-- **Zero cost abstractions and high performance** — snapflow makes its type and immutability guarantees at the abstraction level, so those guarantees can be compiled away at execution time for high performance.
-Developers and analysts can work with clean mental models and strong guarantees without incurring performance costs at runtime.
+- **Zero cost abstractions and high performance** — snapflow pipe operations and immutability guarantees can be compiled down at execution time for high performance.
+This means developers and analysts can work with clean mental models and strong guarantees without incurring performance costs at runtime.

 - ☁️&nbsp; **Cloud-ready** - Snapflow comes with [cloud](CLOUD) included!